-With George Strait playing the protagonist, this has to be the corniest country movie of all time.
-Don’t pretend you don’t love it though.
-Lesley Ann Warren plays the scheming vixen, role that she does so well.
-Strait sings, rides horses and wins the golden heart of the sweet, homegrown country girl by serenading her onstage with his hit “I Cross My Heart”.
+With country music king George Strait playing the protagonist, this has to be the corniest country movie of all time which is probably why it performed so poorly at the box office.
+Don't pretend you don't love it though.
+Lesley Ann Warren plays the scheming vixen, a role that she does so well.
+Strait sings, rides horses, and wins the golden heart of the sweet, homegrown country girl by serenading her on stage with his hit song, "I Cross My Heart".

-Rory Calhoun spouting country wisdom at its best: “The funny thing about that little white speck on the top of chicken sh**.
-That little white speck is chicken sh**. too.”
+Rory Calhoun spouting country wisdom at its best: "The funny thing about that little white speck on the top of chicken sh**.
+That little white speck is chicken sh*t too."

 This article was originally published in 2015.